mariaclaudia/EDA_BRFSS/README.md

 The relationship between sleep and depression is complex.
 While sleep disturbance has long been held to be an important symptom of depression, recent research has indicated that depressive symptoms may decrease once sleep apnea has been effectively treated and sufficient sleep restored.
 The interrelatedness of sleep and depression suggests it is important that the sleep sufficiency of persons with depression be assessed and that symptoms of depression be monitored among persons with a sleep disorder.
 4, 5

+KPI is a type of performance measurement that helps you understand how your organization or department is performing.
+In healthcare, there may only be limited scientific evidence to support a KPI and it becomes necessary to avail of expert opinion.
+They can make a national map and figure out where smoking prevalence is highest, and then target areas to encourage smoking cessatios.

 *References*